This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 • If your business requires one or more licenses, you may need to obtain the relevant licenses first before you can commence your business

-• If you intend to hire local employees (Malaysia citizens and/or permanent residents) you will need to open an account with the Employment Provident Fund (EPF) A percentage of the local employees’ salaries will be contributed to the EPF Board on a monthly basis as part of their retirement fund.
+• If you intend to hire local employees (Malaysian citizens and/or permanent residents), you will need to open an account with the Employment Provident Fund (EPF) A percentage of the local employees’ salaries will be contributed to the EPF Board on a monthly basis as part of their retirement fund.
 For more details, please visit EPF web portal.
 We can help you register your company EPF account and manage your staff payroll, if required.

 Please Corporate Compliance Requirements for further details.